 Apparently, the LTS F obtained is still infinitely branching.
-This is due to the fact that we consider transitions where the context contains an output action $\overline{r}s.X$, and s can be any reference.
-But, when comparing two processes P,Q in the bisimilarity relation, it is sufficient to consider s to be a reference to a name in P or Q, or a reference to just a new name not appearing in P or Q. In this way, we get a finitely branching LTS.
+This is due to the fact that we consider transitions where the context contains an output action $\overline{rs}.X$, and s can be any reference.
+But, when comparing two processes P, Q in the bisimilarity relation, it is sufficient to consider s to be a reference to a name in P or Q, or a reference to just a new name not appearing in P or Q. In this way, we get a finitely branching LTS.

-Now, if our aim is to define a bisimilarity relation on π -calculus processes which do not contain process variables, then it is possible to consider a much simpler LTS, namely the LTS of Table 2.
+Now, if our aim is to define a bisimilarity relation on π -calculus processes which do not contain process variables, then it is possible to consider a much simpler LTS, namely the LTS presented in Table 2.
 This LTS is intended for processes in the form $\nu^k(P' \mid \sigma X)$, with P' a closed process.
 The above set of processes is closed by all transitions, but 5, which is then meant to be applied just once.
-Intuitively, X plays the rôle of the environment, that can send to or receive names from P'; the name substitution σ records the names received from P'.

 Here we present a detailed description of transitions in Table 2.
-Row 1 corresponds to a τ -reaction.
+Rows 1 corresponds to a τ -reaction.
 Row 2 corresponds to the case where the process P exposes two complementary actions.
 In this rule ι is the identity, if the channel references r and r' in the complementary actions already matches, or a singleton substitution fusing the two channel references, otherwise.
-Here we use a function [], [] to express the fact that the two occurrences of name references in the complementary actions refer to the same name.
-This function, given a process and an occurrence of a name reference r_i in it, provides the "absolute" index of the name referred by the the occurrence r_i , if r_i is free in P, that is $[P, r_i] = j$ means that r_i refers to the free name a_j ; otherwise, if r_i is bound, $[P, r_i]$ provides the negative index corresponding to the nesting level of the occurrence r_i inside the binding operators (ν or input prefix) in P (we omit the formal definition).
+Here we use a function [,] to express the fact that the two occurrences of name references in the complementary actions refer to the same name.
+This function, given a process and an occurrence of a name reference r_i in it, provides the "absolute" index of the name referred by the the occurrence r_i , if r_i is free in P, that is $[P, r_i] = j$ means that r_i refers to the free name a_i ; otherwise, if r_i is bound, $[P, r_i]$ provides the negative index corresponding to the nesting level of the occurrence r_i inside the binding operators (ν or input prefix) in P (we omit the formal definition).
 Rows 3 and 4 take into account the case where the process P exposes either an input or an output action and the GIPO context provides the complementary action for the communication.
 In these rules the variable substitution δ sends all variables into variables with even index (see the note at the bottom of Table 1), and it is used to preserve linearity in the term $\mathbb{C} \cdot P$.
 Namely, δ ensures that the variables with odd indexes will not appear in the process, and hence they can be used in the context.
-In row 5 the GIPO context instantiates the variable X by the whole communication redex.
+In row 5 the GIPO context instantiates the variable Xby the whole communication redex.